 The Company and the Company's legal counsel believe that Qianxiang Shiji's, Beijing Wole's, Renren Network's, and Jiexi Shiji's contractual arrangements with the VIEs are in compliance with PRC law and are legally enforceable.
-However, uncertainties in the PRC legal system could limit the Company's ability to enforce these contractual arrangements and if the shareholders of the VIE were to reduce their interest in the Company, their interests may diverge from that of the Company and that may potentially increase the risk that they would seek to act contrary to the contractual terms, for example by influencing the VIEs not to pay the service fees when required to do so.
-If the legal structure and contractual arrangements were found to be in violation of PRC laws and regulations, the PRC government could:
+However, uncertainties in the PRC legal system could limit the Company's ability to enforce these contractual arrangements and if the shareholders of the VIE were to reduce their interest in the Company, their interests may diverge from that of the Company and that may potentially increase the risk that they would seek to act contractual arrangements were found to be in violation of PRC laws and regulations, the PRC government could:

-- · Revoke the business and operating licenses of the WFOEs, the VIEs and their subsidiaries; - · Discontinue or restrict the operations of any related-party transactions among the WFOEs, the VIEs and their subsidiaries; - · Impose fines or other requirements on the WFOEs, the VIEs and their subsidiaries; - · Require the Company or the WFOEs, the VIEs and their subsidiaries to revise the relevant ownership structure or restructure operations; and/or - · Restrict or prohibit the Company's use of the proceeds of the additional public offering to finance the Company's business and operations in China.
+- Revoke the business and operating licenses of the WFOEs, the VIEs and their subsidiaries; - Discontinue or restrict the operations of any related-party transactions among the WFOEs, the VIEs and their subsidiaries; - Impose fines or other requirements on the WFOEs, the VIEs and their subsidiaries; - Require the Company or the WFOEs, the VIEs and their subsidiaries to revise the relevant ownership structure or restructure operations; and/or - Restrict or prohibit the Company's use of the proceeds of the additional public offering to finance the Company's business and operations in China.

-FOR THE YEARS ENDED DECEMBER 31, 2011, 2012 AND 2013 (In thousands of US dollars, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2011, 2012 AND 2013 (In thousands of US dollars, except share data and per share data, or otherwise noted)